Resource: aws_instance#

 - (Optional) Placement group to start the instance in.private_ip

-configuration block present, tags with matching keys will overwrite those defined at the provider-level.tenancy
+configuration block is used, tags with matching keys will overwrite those defined at the provider level.- Constraints: These tags apply to the instance and not block storage devices

-- (Optional) The placement type.
-Valid values aredefault
+- (Optional) The placement type.- Valid values:

 ,host